 After previously serving as Data and Program Manager at CIDQ, Kimberly has rejoined the organization in a new role as Director of Engagement.
-In this position, she will work on outreach and engagement with a number of stakeholders, including students, educators, member boards, and association chapters, among others.
-In addition, Kimberly will resume support of the volunteer Ambassadors program, as well as providing support for CIDQ’s Board of Directors, CEO, and other office staff.
+In this position, she works on outreach and engagement with a number of stakeholders, including students, educators, member boards, and association chapters, among others.
+In addition, Kimberly has continued to support the volunteer Ambassadors program, as well as providing support for CIDQ’s Board of Directors, CEO, and other office staff.

 Prior to CIDQ, Kimberly worked for an energy consulting company in Ohio.
 Kimberly received her Master of Arts in Teaching from Loyola University Maryland, and a Bachelor of Arts in Political Science and Global Studies from the University of Toledo.

 In Alexandria, Kimberly enjoyed volunteering with the local community as a reading tutor for a fourth grader and mentor for a seventh grader.
 Having relocated to Ohio, she is excited to spend more time with her family.

 CUSTOMER EXPERIENCE MANAGER

 Ray Resendez has been busy ever since joining CIDQ in November 2000, maintaining more than 30,000 Certificate holders' records.
 As the first point of contact for many of CIDQ's callers, Ray's role as customer experience manager ensures applicants, candidates and certificate holders receive accurate information and assistance along the way.

 Originally from San Antonio, Texas, Ray was raised in Indiana.
 For fun, Ray enjoys movies, spending time with friends and going to the gym.